International Committee of the Red Cross archives: Decolonisation and "Cold War"

 In 1963, the ICRC received its third Nobel Peace Prize after 1917 and 1944, making it the recipient of the most awards up to now.
 Already three years ago, the Central PoW Agency had acquired a permanent status within the ICRC as the Central Tracing Agency.
-Thus it was prepared to expand its acitivites in more conflicts that broke out in subsequent years, particularly in:
+Thus it was prepared to expand its activities in more conflicts that broke out in subsequent years, particularly in: